26 Things You’re Probably Doing That Nurses Wouldn’t

 Flossing isn’t just about the health of your teeth, says Wood.
 “The plaque that builds up on your teeth also builds ups under your gum line and between your teeth.
 When there’s too much of it, you can end up with gum disease.
 This might not seem horrible, but it’s linked to other health issues, such as stroke, heart disease, and diabetes.”
-Here’s how bad it is to not floss your teeth daily.

 Going overboard on booze

+It can be easy to drink too much when you’ve been in quarantine for so long, or are finally attending a Zoom happy hour with friends.
 It can be easy to drink too much when you’re with friends you haven’t seen for a while, or at a party where the host keeps filling your glass, says Teri Dreher, RN, owner and CEO of NShore Patient Advocates.
 But even one drinking binge causes an elevation in liver enzymes, she says.
 And if this behavior becomes more frequent or you start doing it when having strong negative emotions, there is an even greater risk: “Depression is made worse by alcohol.
 [And] as people get older, especially if they are alone, they may drift into alcoholism surprisingly easily.
 If you are in doubt about your drinking tendency, take the ’30 day challenge’ [where you abstain from alcohol for 30 days] and if you cannot abstain and need help, find a local AA meeting or rehab right away.
 Alcoholism does not only cause physical damage but heartbreaking family stress that can be remedied if caught in time.
 It is never too late to quit drinking.”
 Use these 17 tips to help you cut back on drinking.

 Letting people hold your newborn

+As tempting as it may be to let friends and family members in your pod hold your baby, it’s better to be safe than sorry.
 “As a neonatal nurse practitioner who has cared for thousands of critically sick babies, this is one major thing I’d love to see new parents stop doing that puts their newborns at risk,” says Traci Powell, MSN, APRN, a neonatal nurse practitioner at Nemours in Clermont, Florida.
 “A newborn doesn’t have a developed immune system and hasn’t yet received vaccines.
 Things like one sneeze from a stranger, a snotty little toddler running by the stroller, or even a grandma type in the baby’s face who doesn’t yet know that the next day she’ll be hit with the flu that’s cranking up in her body could all cause the baby to end up in intensive care with severe infection and possibly even meningitis causing permanent neurological damage at best and death at worse.
 Parents need to keep their newborns safely at home while their immune systems build.”

 Not washing up after pumping gas

 How many times have you stopped to sanitize or wash your hands after filling your car with fuel?
 “This is a small change that can make a big difference,” says emergency room nurse Lauren Mochizuki, RN.
 “Imagine all the different people that touch the pump every day.
 Now imagine taking all those germs, and ingesting them the next time you eat after you haven’t washed your hands!
 That pump can host a variety of different bacteria.
 S. pneumoniae and S. Pyogenes can live on inanimate objects for an extended time, and this is an easy way to contract strep throat or a respiratory infection.”
-We come into contact with more germs than we think; here these are the 10 other things you should always wash your hands after touching.
+We come into contact with more germs than we think; these are the 10 other things you should always wash your hands after touching.